Our research areas are on ground, airborne, and satellite remote sensing of vegetation from the leaf to the globe with special focus on:

 We develop improved remote sensing methods and products for terrestrial ecosystems relevant to the global change studies.
 Using satellite remote sensing products, ground observations and mechanistic models, we also study the impacts of climate change and variability on terrestrial ecosystems, and related feedbacks to the atmosphere through carbon cycle.

 - Carbon storage and distribution in terrestrial ecosystems of Canada.
 2019-2020.
 PI: Alemu Gonsamo.
-World Wildlife Fund (WWF)
+World Wildlife Fund Canada (WWF-Canada)

 - Satellite remote sensing of global change ecology from the leaf to the globe.
 (2020-2025).
 PI: Alemu Gonsamo.
 Early Career Researcher NSERC Discovery Grant and Discovery Launch Supplement